LINK TO THE NORRISTOWN CORONAVIRUS RESPONSE HUB

-As of April 8, county and state health departments are reporting 1,359 Coronavirus cases originating from municipalities in Montgomery County (including 18 deaths from the virus), with 37 cases and two deaths in Norristown.
+As of July 2, Montgomery County is reporting 8,369 Coronavirus COVID-19 cases in Montgomery County, including 800 deaths from the virus, with 1,073 cases and 55 deaths in Norristown.
 Please refer to the CDC’s website for daily updates about the virus as it pertains to symptoms, treatment and travel information.
-All of this can be found on their website at cdc.gov/coronavirus/20…
+All of this can be found on their website at c0dc.gov/coronavirus/20… En español aquí: https://www.cdc.gov/coronavirus/2019-ncov/index-sp.html

 For information at the state/local level, the PA Department of Health can be accessed here: https://www.health.pa.gov/Pages/default.aspx